pyenv/pyenv/README.md

 Doing so will create or update the `.ruby-version` file in the current directory with the version that you've chosen.
 A different project of yours that is another directory might be using a different version of Ruby altogether—rbenv will seamlessly transition from one Ruby version to another when you switch projects.

+Finally, almost every aspect of rbenv's mechanism is [customizable via plugins][plugins] written in bash.

 The simplicity of rbenv has its benefits, but also some downsides.
 See the [comparison of version managers][alternatives] for more details and some alternatives.

 ## Installation